Synchromysticism

 I watched 'The X-Files' episode 'Milagro' recently, starring an actor named John Hawkes, who was born on September 11th, 1959.

-The weird premise of that X-Files episode was that the John Hawkes character was an author named Phil [PKD?]
-Padgett who lived next door to Fox Mulder and seemed to be able to write what was going to happen, and knew what was happening all around him.
+The weird premise of that X-Files episode was that the John Hawkes character is an author named Phil [PKD?]
+Padgett who lived next door to Fox Mulder and seemed to be able to write what was going to happen and knew what was happening all around him.

 Many members of the X-Files crew such as Chris Carter, claim that 'Milagro' is one of their favorite episodes.